Connecticut Contact 860-246-1600

 F. EXEMPT SMALL ISSUE BONDS

-Lisa Soeder and Chuck Katz have had extensive experience with the issuance of small issue bonds and small issue manufacturing bonds, having served as tax counsel in the 1980s when such financings were most prevalent on hundreds of issues per year for the Connecticut Development Authority, the Finance Authority of Maine and the New York City Industrial Development Agency, among other issuers.
-Mr. Katz has performed extensive research on what types of activities qualify as manufacturing facilities.
-Both are familiar with the capital expenditure, sizing, $10 and $40 million cap issues that arise in these financings and with the documentation necessary to ensure the continued tax-exemption of such financings.
+Lisa Soeder has had extensive experience with the issuance of small issue bonds and small issue manufacturing bonds, having served as tax counsel in the 1980s when such financings were most prevalent on hundreds of issues per year for the Connecticut Development Authority, the Finance Authority of Maine and the New York City Industrial Development Agency, among other issuers.
+Ms. Soeder has performed extensive research on what types of activities qualify as manufacturing facilities.
+She is familiar with the capital expenditure, sizing, $10 and $40 million cap issues that arise in these financings and with the documentation necessary to ensure the continued tax-exemption of such financings.

 G. HOUSING BONDS

-Lisa Soeder and Chuck Katz also have performed the tax analyses on various issues of both single and multi-family housing bonds for issuers such as the Maine State Housing Authority, the Rhode Island Housing Authority, the Connecticut Housing Authority, the West Virginia Housing Development Fund, the Housing Development Corporation of New York and the Housing Finance Authority of New York.
+Lisa Soeder has also performed the tax analyses on various issues of both single and multi-family housing bonds for issuers such as the Maine State Housing Authority, the Rhode Island Housing Authority, the Connecticut Housing Authority, the West Virginia Housing Development Fund, the Housing Development Corporation of New York and the Housing Finance Authority of New York.
 Ms. Soeder also serves as co-bond counsel to the State of New York Mortgage Agency and New York State Housing Finance Agency.
-In their tenures with their prior firms, both attorneys specialized in the tax laws relating to multi-family housing transactions, using their experience in pooled loan financings to analyze and structure these transactions and to ensure the appropriate delegation of ongoing compliance responsibilities among the issuer and the private borrowers.
-They have also participated in issues of cooperative housing corporation bonds (treated as single family housing bonds) and of limited equity cooperative housing bonds (treated as multifamily housing bonds).
+In her tenure with her prior firms, Ms. Soeder specialized in the tax laws relating to multi-family housing transactions, using her experience in pooled loan financings to analyze and structure these transactions and to ensure the appropriate delegation of ongoing compliance responsibilities among the issuer and the private borrowers.
+She has also participated in issues of cooperative housing corporation bonds (treated as single family housing bonds) and of limited equity cooperative housing bonds (treated as multifamily housing bonds).
 Members of the Firm have also served as Underwriter's Counsel on numerous transactions for the North Carolina Housing Finance Agency.

 H. EXEMPT FACILITY BONDS